Bavispe: Climate

 Most of the area is mountainous, since it lies on the west side of the Sierra Madre Occidental.
 Due to the elevation the average annual temperature is 20.8°C.

 Rivers

 The only river of any importance is the Rio Bavispe, which begins in Chihuahua and crosses the region from north to south.

-Economic activity
+Population

+The municipal population in 2020 was 1,169, a drop from the 1,377 recorded in 2000.
+The municipal seat had a population of 674 in 2020.